dominiccobo/Scientia-Week-Schedule-Scraper/README.md

 ### Build Instructions.

-Run the build.sh script to build the project (should build the project using maven)
+Run ./gradlew build to build using the provided wrapper.

 ### Running Instructions